STA 640: Causal Inference

 - Chapter 6.2.
 Post-treatment confounding: Principal Stratification [slides]

 Chapter 8.
-Panel data: Difference-in-differences (DID) and Synthetic control (SC) [slides]
+Multiple periods: Difference-in-differences (DID) and Synthetic control (SC) [slides]

 Chapter 9.
 Sequentially ignorable assignments: time-varying treatments [slides]